pedroblossbraga/pedroblossbraga.github.io/_pages/cv.md

 Work experience
 ======
+* PhD Researcher at the chair for Dynamics, Control, Machine Learning and Numerics at FAU Friedrich-Alexander-Universität Erlangen-Nürnberg, under the supervision of Prof. Hannes Meinlschmidt.
+Topic: Optimal Control for Renormalized Solutions of Evolution Equations.
 * FAU - Image and Data Exploration Lab (IDEA lab): Student Research Assistant
   * Optimization of Text-conditioned Diffusion models for pelvic MRI images.